ThatManRam/Discord-Radio-player/README.md

-# Discord-Scan-Bot
+# Discord Radio bot

-this is a bot inspired by shodan that scans the internet for open ports on Ips, and saves them all on discord using the bot.
+this is a Radio bot that just plays the radio :L

 you will need a .env file with: